EMBRYOPSIDA Pirani & Prado

 Petunioideae.
 For the phylogeny of Brunfelsia, which moved to the Antilles, where it radiated, from South America, see Filipowicz and Renner (2012).
 Nicotianoideae.
 For a phylogeny of Nicotiana, sister to the largely Australian Anthocerideae, see Clarkson et al. (2004); the eastern Andean section Tomentosae are sister to the rest of the genus.

 Solanoideae.
 The limits of Solanum are to be expanded to include Cyphomandra and Lycopersicon (see Bohs 2005, 2007; Levin et al. 2006; Weese & Bohs 2007 [three genes, S. thelopodium sister to the rest, or unresolved in Bayesian analysis], Poczai et al. 2008; Särkinen et al. 2013, 2015: Thelopodium sister to the rest).
-Relationships within the speciose subgenus Leptostemonum, characterised by stellate hairs and prickles, are outlined by Stern et al. (2011) and Vorontsova et al. (2013: African taxa); there have been three invasions of the Old World (Aubriot et al. 2016).
+Relationships within the speciose subgenus Leptostemonum, characterised by stellate hairs and prickles, are outlined by Stern et al. (2011) and Vorontsova et al. (2013: African taxa); there have been three invasions of the Old World (Aubriot et al. 2016a).
 Särkinen et al. (2015) tackle relationships within the large black nightshade clade (morelloid Solanum species).
 Tepe et al. (2016) discuss relationships in the potato clade, made up of ca 11 sections and 194 species, most of which are in section Petota which includes the potato, Solanum tuberosum, although at around 112 species section Petota is less than half the size it was twenty five years ago.
 Jaltomata is sister to Solanum; major clades in the former genus are characterised by fruit colour (Miller et al. 2011).
-For relationships within the distinctive Nolana, in the past often separated and placed in Nolanaceae because of its gynoecium, see Tago-Nakawaza and Dillon (1999), Dillon et al. (2007, 2009) and Tu et al. (2008).
+For relationships within the distinctive Nolana, in the past often separated and placed in Nolanaceae because of its gynoecium, see Tago-Nakawaza and Dillon (1999), Dillon et al. (2007, 2009), Tu et al. (2008) and Guerrero et al. (2013); N. sessiliflora may be sister to the rest of the genus.
 Lycium may be paraphyletic and will need to be expanded to include Phrodus and Grabowskia (Levin & Miller 2005; Levin et al. 2007; Levin et al. 2009).
 Relationships around Physalis are still poorly understood (Whitson & Manos 2005; Zamora-Tavares et al. 2016).
 The distinctive Sclerophylax is to be included in Solanoideae (Olmstead et al. 2008).

 Classification.
 For the main outlines of the classification above, see Olmstead et al. (2008).
 For the circumscription of Lycium, see Levin et al. (2011).
 Knapp et al. (2004a) provide an infrageneric classification of Nicotiana that deals with the hybrid origin of some clades; these are put in sections separate from those to which their parents belong.
 Solanaceae Source includes information currently mostly about Solanum, but its coverage will expand.